sobelio/llm-chain/website/docs/getting-started-tutorial/05-summarizing-text-with-map-reduce.md

 :::tip

 Having problems?
-Don't worry reach out on [discord](https://discord.gg/kewN9Gtjt2) and we will help you out.
+Don't worry, reach out on [discord](https://discord.gg/kewN9Gtjt2) and we will help you out.

 :::

 Map-reduce is a powerful technique for processing and aggregating data in parallel.
 In this tutorial, we'll explore how to use map-reduce in `llm-chain` to summarize text effectively.
 We'll cover implementing a basic map-reduce for text summarization.

-To start create a file named in "article_to_summarize.md" take the content of a wikipedia article and paste it in there.
+To start, create a file named "article_to_summarize.md", take the content of a wikipedia article and paste it in there.

 Here's a Rust program that demonstrates how to create a map-reduce chain for summarizing text: